hmongouachon/animal-js/README.md

 ### Disclaimer

-This is a personnal project and it(s not perfect.In case you want a complete, stable animation engine, just use the great anime.js by [Julien garnier](https://animejs.com/)
+This is a personnal project and it(s not perfect.
+In case you want a complete, stable animation engine, just use the great anime.js by [Julien garnier](https://animejs.com/)